 When is the next selection cycle?

-In light of the COVID-19 pandemic, we anticipate interviews will begin in the Summer of 2021 for a class to be announced later that year.
-The first seminar will likely convene in March of 2022.
+Interviews will begin in the Summer of 2021 for a class to be announced later this year.
+The first seminar will convene in March of 2022.

 What is the annual nomination deadline?

 July 1, 2021 is the nomination deadline for the upcoming Class of 2023.

 What are the age requirements?

 South Carolina residents between the ages of 30 and 47 are eligible.
 (The candidate must not have turned 48 by January 1, 2022.)